ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

    * UNIX style operating system such as CNL, AIX, Linux, Mac

    ..
-      COMMENT: Does it need to be POSIX-compliant, too, as /wSRW, or is that implied?
+      COMMENT: Does it need to be POSIX-compliant, too, as w/SRW, or is that implied?

-   * >40 GB disk space
+   * >44 GB disk space

-      * 18 GB input data from GFS, RAP, and HRRR for "out-of-the-box" MRW App case described in :numref:`Chapter %s <quickstart>`
+      * 18 GB input data from GFS for "out-of-the-box" MRW App case
-      * 6 GB for :term:`spack-stack` full installation
+      * 8 GB for :term:`HPC-Stack` full installation
-      * 1 GB for ufs-mrweather-app installation
+      * 3 GB for ``ufs-mrweather-app`` installation and build
       * 11 GB for 120hr/5-day forecast

    ..
-      COMMENT: change ref to build-mrw once created
+      COMMENT: Update disk space requirements once "out-of-the-box" case, data, & tests are settled on.
+CHANGE/REVISE all numbers above for accuracy!!!

    * 4GB memory (25km domain)

-   ..
-      COMMENT: CHANGE/REVISE all numbers above to correspond to MRW!!!
-      COMMENT: How large is basic input data for out-of-the-box case?
-      COMMENT: Where does data come from for out-of-the-box case?
-Probs no RAP or HRRR...
-      COMMENT: How much disk space required for spack-stack?
-For ufs-mrweather-app installation?
-For forecast?

    * Python 3.7+